JasonHartmann/club-royale-offers-extension/README.md

 - **Stable Profile IDs**: Each saved profile (gobo-* key) gets a permanent numeric ID badge.
 - **Export to CSV**: Download your offers as a CSV file for offline analysis.
 - **Responsive UI**: Table columns are sized for readability.

+## Advanced Search & Date Range Filtering

+The Advanced Search panel (toggle button near breadcrumbs) lets you layer multiple filters.
+Newly added:

+### Date Range Operator
+Applies to date fields: Offer Date (`offerDate`), Expiration (`expiration`), and Sail Date (`sailDate`).

+1. Click "Advanced Search" to enable the panel.
+2. Choose one of the date fields via "Add Field…".
+3. Select operator "date range".
+4. Use the two‑month calendar:
+   - Click a start date (it highlights).
+   - Click an end date (range fills; both endpoints included).
+   - Click another date after completing a range to start over.
+5. Press the green commit ✓ button once both dates are selected (or hit Enter while focus is on the predicate box).
+6. The committed range shows as a single chip like `MM/DD/YY → MM/DD/YY`.
+Click the chip to edit the range; click the × inside the chip to clear it.

+Behavior details:
+- Inclusive boundaries (start and end date both match).
+- Persisted per profile session (restored while panel is enabled during the session via `sessionStorage`).
+- Editing a committed range reopens the calendar with your previous selection.
+- Clearing removes dates and returns the predicate to edit mode.
+- Incomplete (only start picked) ranges aren't applied until both ends selected & committed.

+### Other Operators (Unchanged)
+- IN / NOT IN show a multi‑select list of distinct visible values (case‑insensitive dedupe).
+- CONTAINS / NOT CONTAINS build token chips (substring match logic).

+### Preview Mode
+While a predicate is incomplete but has provisional values, its box outlines in blue (preview).
+The table is only filtered once you commit.

+### Performance Notes
+- Large value lists chunk‑render to avoid UI jank.
+- Date range filtering uses raw ISO dates when available; falls back to parsing the formatted `MM/DD/YY` display.

+### Edge Cases
+- Invalid or partial range silently ignored (filter not applied until both dates chosen).
+- Changing operator resets any temporary range selection.
+- All comparisons are UTC‑normalized to avoid timezone drift.

 ## Stable Profile IDs (Immutable Assignment)